 2. Will I be able to survive monetarily?

 Let’s face it, we love photography, but we are making a living and not running a charity.
 We want to be able to wear the clothes our friends wear, buy the cars our neighbors have, and send our kids to the best schools around when the time comes.
 Income is definitely in question when you’re thinking of switching careers.
 There are a few ways to make sure you survive the switch:

-- Save up or get a loan for a capital investment to carry you through the start up of your business.
+- Save up or get a loan for capital investment to carry you through the start-up of your business.

 - Find a way to seriously cut your living expenses (hello Mom and Dad!) so you can start your business.

 - Build your photography business to the point where you can easily quit your day job.
 I did step number 3 by putting away all my “day-job” income into a retirement account for a couple of months before I resigned, so that I not only knew I’d be okay because I did the math, but I actually took it for a test drive.